 In Italian, double consonants are pronounced much more forcefully than single consonants.

 Here’s a video about Italian sounds in Italian:

 Check out our blog post with a detailed Italian pronunciation guide.

-A verb conjugation is the process of changing a verb in some way to indicate different meanings such as the person or number of people performing an action.
+The verb conjugation is a process of changing a verb in some way to indicate different meanings, such as the person or number of people performing an action.

 In Italian, this is done by changing the ending of the verb.

 In practice, this means that verbs like “cook” or “talk” will have different endings depending on who is performing the action.

 However, in Italian, they’re pretty obvious and it’s impossible to overlook them.